Compare DVI vs HDMI Connections

 What is 4k?

-However, 4K is used so widely to describe 3,840 x 2,160 displays and content now that the roots of the technical distinction between the 4K and UHD terms have been all but lost outside of the projection world.
+4K is used to describe 3,840 x 2,160 resolution.
+The technical distinction between the 4K and UHD terms have been all but lost outside of the projection world.
 In other words, for most people the two terms have become interchangeable.
 4K = Ultra HD.

 5K resolution over HDMI

 HDMI v2.1 The HDMI 2.1 spec supports 8K resolutions at 60Hz, and 4K resolutions up to 120Hz thanks to a new 48Gbps Ultra HDMI cable.
-The cable is backwards compatible with earlier versions of the HDMI specification and can be used with existing HDMI devices.
-For more details read here.
+This cable is backwards compatible with earlier versions of HDMI.

 Note that HDMI v2.1 was announced in Nov 2017.
 As of mid 2018 there is no DisplayPort to HDMI v2.1 adapter that support 5k.
 Also, to get 5K resolution using DisplayPort, it will always require TWO DisplayPorts on the video card for EACH 5k (or higher) display.
 More on DisplayPort.